Best Challenging Lego Sets For Tweens & Teens

 - Lego teaches kids to think in three dimensions

 I also believe that playing with Legos, especially building challenging lego sets, is the reason he is very good at coding.
 It requires similar skills that Lego has definitely helped with.
+This is why building Lego is one of our best educational games.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**